 The Tourist Development Tax (also referred to as tourist tax, bed tax or resort tax) is a 5% charge on the revenue from the rentals of living quarters for six months or less.
 This tax is in addition to the state sales tax (7% in St. Lucie County).

 Living quarters are generally defined as accommodations in any:

 - Rooming house

 The tax collector is responsible for the collection, administration and enforcement of the tourist development tax.

 Registering Your Property

 If property owners or property managers are contemplating renting living accommodations for periods of six months or less, the following steps must be taken:

-- Register with the Florida Department of Revenue to obtain a sales tax identification number
+- Step 1: Register with the Florida Department of Revenue to obtain a sales tax identification number

-- Setup a tourist development tax account with the tax collector’s office
+- Step 2: Complete and submit a tourist development tax application to setup an account with the tax collector’s office

 Exemptions from Tourist Development Tax